phetsims/phet-info/doc/phet-software-design-patterns.md

 Similar to the pattern decribed in [Options and Config (JavaScript)](https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md#options-and-config-javascript), this pattern is used to parameterize methods (most typically constructors) without having a large number of parameters.
 It provides the additional benefit of type-checking.

-The parameter differs from the JavaScript `options` or `config` parameter in the following ways:
+The method parameter differs from the JavaScript `options` or `config` parameter in the following ways:

 * the parameter is named `providedOptions`
 * `providedOptions` may be optional or required